 - SAT Preparation Course

 - Personal and Career Development

 Students will, however, be responsible for books, supplies, transportation and recreational expenses.
-Textbook costs vary from year to year.
-An estimate would be $150-200.
+Textbook costs vary from year to year, students will be notified of exact costs upon acceptance to the program.
 On average, students spend approximately $200 on personal and recreational expenses throughout the summer program.

-Summer Academy for Mathematics and Science applicants must be at least 16 years old and have completed their junior year of high school to participate in this program.
-Summer Academy for Mathematics and Science participants will be required to reside in university housing.
+Summer Academy for Math and Science applicants must be at least 16 years old and have completed their junior year of high school to participate in this program.
+Summer Academy for Math and Science participants will be required to reside in university housing.